Build the boot image BOOT.BIN

 Caution

 This flow is not supported by us in Cygwin!
-Use Linux terminal or WSL instead.
+Use Linux terminal or WSL instead, or the not recommended option -> Building the BOOT.BIN in Vivado GUI.

 The boot image BOOT.BIN is built using the AMD Xilinx Bootgen tool which requires several input files.